awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_TABLE.md

 drop table feedback;
 ```

- If a table contains any columns that are references to other tables, Amazon Redshift displays a message such as the following, advising you to use the CASCADE option to also drop dependent objects:
+ If a table contains columns that are referenced by views or other tables, Amazon Redshift displays a message such as the following\.

 ```
-ERROR:  can't drop table category because other objects depend on it
+Invalid operation: cannot drop table feedback because other objects depend on it
-HINT:  Use DROP ...
-CASCADE to drop the dependent objects too.
 ```

  **Dropping Two Tables Simultaneously**